What is your shipping policy?

 Is there a difference between natural caffeine and synthetic caffeine?

-The short answer is yes, there are important differences between natural and synthetic caffeine sources.
+Yes!
 The distinction has to do with where different kinds of caffeine come from.
 Synthetic caffeine is manufactured in man-made production facilities and is carefully isolated from any impurities.
 Natural caffeine from plants comes with a variety of plant-based constituents, like phytonutrients, which can change the way the caffeine interacts with your body.
-To learn more about plant-based caffeine, checkout this post on The Difference Between Natural & Synthetic Caffeine.
+To learn more about plant-based caffeine, check out this post on Using Natural Caffeine to Boost Your Energy.

-In Hawaii the number one agricultural export today is conventionally grown GMO corn which, requires a great deal of inputs like water, fertilizer and, pesticides to grow.
-One of the main reasons we are working to share Hawaiian Noni with the world is that it can be grown sustainably in Hawaii with very few inputs. #Sustainability
+In Hawaii the number one agricultural export today is conventionally grown GMO corn which requires a great deal of inputs like water, fertilizer and, pesticides to grow.
+One of the main reasons we are working to share Hawaiian noni with the world is that it can be grown sustainably in Hawaii with very few inputs.

-How many hours of energy will an Ola Noni Energy Shot give me?
+How many hours of energy will a Hawaiian Ola Noni Energy Shot give me?

 Consider this; you wouldn’t buy five mile gasoline for your car or five hour batteries for a flashlight—Right?
 The reason of course, is that there are many different kinds of cars and flashlights and not all of them have the same energy needs.
 Well, humans are the same, different bodies prefer different kinds and amounts of energy that work best for each individual.